Monday, December 30, 2024

 Installed newly filled propane tanks

-Installed new battery
+Installed a new battery

 Empty food nets

-Cleaned water tank filter screen
+Cleaned the water tank filter screen

-Inspected the oil leak on the cam shaft manual crank
+Inspected the oil leak on the camshaft manual crank

-I slept aboard BELLUM
+I slept aboard BELLUM.

 Saturday, December 21, 2024